-- Learn many new in-field photographic skills and techniques from pro photographer Johnny Adolphson.
+- Learn many new in-field photographic skills and weather forecasting techniques from pro photographer David Swindler.

 The itinerary is being kept flexible to account for weather and current conditions.
 Expert forecasting, group consensus and weather will dictate our final itineray.

-Please arrive in Kanab, UT on Aug 20th prior to 1PM Utah time for the orientation session.
-Single occupancy hotel accommodations are included in the price at the North Rim Lodge.
-Please note that the rooms at the lodge only have 1 queen bed.
-If you would like double occupancy, please Contact Us and we can give each person a $150 discount.
+Please arrive at the Best Western Red Hills in Kanab, UT on Aug 3rd prior to 1PM Utah time for an orientation session.
+Single occupancy accommodations are included in the price at the North Rim Frontier Cabins.
+If you would like double occupancy, please Contact Us and we can give each person a $200 discount.